Starfish-develop/Starfish/README.md

     $ pytest

 Note that we use the `black` code style and our CI testing will check that everything is formatted correctly.
+To check your code

+  $ black --check .

+or to format it automatically

+  $ black .

 ## Contributors